 Note: If you are using a mastery-based learning model, you will need to build quizzes (at either the chapter or section level to assess mastery of skills for each Preparing for chapter).

 In our experience as corequisite instructors, one of the main impediments to success for our students has been their lack of study skills.
 In fact, data based on Tennessee corequisite students compiled by the Tennessee Board of Regents showed that students who failed both their corequisite course and college-level course also only earned roughly 20% of all attempted college credits for all their courses, while students who passed both courses also earned roughly 85% of all attempted credits for all their courses.
 What does this suggest?
 It suggests that students who are not successful in corequisite courses tend not to be successful in any of their courses.
 These students can be described as not being college-ready (as opposed to academically ready).
 Therefore, corequisite courses must develop quality study skills in students.
-To address this, Jessica Bernards and Wendy Fresh developed innovative study skills videos.
-The following skills are addressed in the videos and there is one MyLab multiple choice question and one MyLab free response question for each skill.
+To address this, we offer the following study skills videos.

 - Time Management